vadmium/python-altium/format.md

     * 0: Text is aligned at the bottom-left corner
     * 1: Bottom-left alignment, then rotated 90° anticlockwise
     * 2: Top-right corner alignment
+    * 3: Top-right alignment, then rotated 90° anticlockwise
 * `|COLOR`
 * `|FONTID`
 * `|ISHIDDEN`: [Boolean]